 Comfrey Root (symphytum officinale)

 As a vulnerary, it kick-starts the body’s localized natural healing processes almost immediately.
 Exceptional ability to heal wounds, ulcers, and fractures, and moderate pain.
-Aids in rapid cell regeneration and bone repair, promotes healing of damaged tendons, ligaments, and swollen or inflamed tissue.
-Good for soothing a sore back, aching feet, or reducing the pain of arthritis or rheumatism.
+Aids in rapid cell regeneration and bone regeneration, promotes healing of damaged tendons, ligaments, and swollen or inflamed tissue.
+Good for soothing a sore back, aching feet, or easing pain

 Calendula (calendula officinalis)